joemoose/psiops/docs/character.md

 The following table lists known neural weapon loadouts.
 Many descriptions refer to game mechanics explained in [Field Operations](playing.md).

-!!! note

-	If you roll a duplicate neural weapon, reroll for a different one.

 | D66 | Neural Weapon | Description |
 | :-: | :- | :- |
 | 11 | Bad Feed | You can make a target within 10 meters hallucinate as long as you concentrate.
 The false perception can range from a simple illusion to something resembling a drug-fueled fugue state. |